A classic for wizards, Mage Armor, offers a bump in armor class for casters who are not proficient in any armor.

 Does Mage Armor Count as Wearing Armor?

 Mage Armor does not count as wearing armor for any reason.
-The purpose for the spell is to provide an extra AC boost to characters who do not wear armor.
+The purpose of the spell is to provide an extra AC boost to characters who do not wear armor.
 None of the bonuses, advantages, or features gained by wearing armor (if any) would apply.

-Does Mage Armor Stack with Unarmored Defense?
+Does Mage Armor Stack With Unarmored Defense?

-Unarmored defense calculates AC as 10+dexterity modifier+ constitution or wisdom (barbarian or monk).
+Unarmored defense calculates AC as 10 + Dexterity modifier+ constitution or wisdom (barbarian or monk).
 This means that Mage Armor does not stack with unarmored defense.

 For comparison, Bladesong does stack with Mage Armor.
 Since Bladesong is a bonus to AC and is calculated in the same manner, the two stack.
 Other spells that grant bonuses to AC without changing the way it is calculated would also stack – Shield of Faith, for example.

-Which is Better Mage Armor or Magical Light Armor?
+Which Is Better Mage Armor or Magical Light Armor?

-Wizards are not proficient with light armor using standard character creation.The rules for casting spells say that a caster must be proficient with the armor they are wearing to be able to cast spells.
+Wizards are not proficient with light armor using standard character creation.
+The rules for casting spells say that a caster must be proficient with the armor they are wearing to be able to cast spells.

 This means to be able to use any armor as a wizard, a feat must be taken to gain proficiency in at least light armor.